peterjmartinson/peterjmartinson.github.io/_posts/2018-04-10-Cosmic-Rays.md

 Earlier this year, [Schwadron et al.](http://onlinelibrary.wiley.com/doi/10.1002/2017SW001803/abstract) reported on observations by the Lunar Reconnaissance Orbiter's CRATER instrument (abstract printed below).
 This instrument was specially designed to measure cosmic ray intensity when the Sun is shielded behind our moon.
 The report states that cosmic ray intensity is now the highest it has been since we started measuring cosmic rays, and it's getting more intense [faster than expected](http://onlinelibrary.wiley.com/doi/10.1002/2014SW001084/epdf).

-Cosmic rays are the electrically charged nuclei of atoms, hurtling through space at incredible speeds.
+Cosmic rays are electrically charged nuclei of atoms, hurtling through space at incredible speeds.
 There are two flavors of these little morsels.
 One type comes from the sun, and are called _solar energetic particles_, or SEPs.
 The other type are generally thought to have been blasted out of supernovae, and then accelerated around the Milky Way and other galaxies by intense intergalactic magnetic fields.
 These are called _galactic cosmic rays_, or GCRs.

 Both types of speed demon are so small and so fast that a few may have shot through your body in the time it took to read this sentence.
 But sometimes, those cosmic rays hit other atoms.
 When they do, the effects can range from [cosmic ray showers](https://www.mpi-hd.mpg.de/hfm/CosmicRay/Showers.html), to lightning, cloud formation, [malfunctioning Toyotas](https://www.autoblog.com/2010/03/16/are-radioactive-cosmic-rays-to-blame-for-unintended-acceleration/), [heart attacks](https://www.heartrhythmjournal.com/article/S1547-5271%2808%2900481-5/fulltext), cancer, or even [evolution](http://21sci-tech.com/Articles_2010/New_Periodic.pdf).